 Please Note: please check our Notice page for special openings and/or temporary closures.

-June 9, 2014 the Mausoleo di Romolo reopens for the public and can be now visited without reservation.
+The Mausoleo di Romolo can be visited without reservation.